Who we are

 We would like to acknowledge the services that co-locate at our centre and provide essential support to our community: Kyabra KEIHS; Anglicare Drug Diversion program; uLaunch Disability Employment Services, Suncoast Community Legal Service; Max employment; Sarina Russo; Queensland Health; St Vincent De Paul Homelessness Support; IFYS; QSTARS and Services Australia (Centrelink).

-A special thanks to Everyday Foundation (previously Suncoast Christian Care); Oz Harvest; Thai Community of Sunshine Coast Association; Sundale Aged Care; Amrita; Act for Kids; Coast2Bay; Thread Together; Blackall Range Lions Club; Nambour and District Lions Club; GIVIT; Share the Dignity and anonymous donors.
+A special thanks to Everyday Foundation (previously Suncoast Christian Care); Oz Harvest; Thai Community of Sunshine Coast Association; Sundale Aged Care; Amrita; Act for Kids; Coast2Bay Housing Group; Thread Together; Blackall Range Lions Club; Nambour and District Lions Club; GIVIT; Share the Dignity and anonymous donors.